isomerpages/mse-zerowaste/_waste-streams/01-food-waste.md

 Here are 3 simple tips to minimise food wastage.

 **1. Buy, order and cook only what you can finish**

+When eating out, order only what you can finish.
+Ask for less rice/noodles if you can’t finish them and say ‘No’ to side dishes you won’t eat.

 ![Plan your food purchases](/images/plan-your-purchase1.jpg)